Hybrid divide-and-conquer approach for tree search algorithms: Hybrid speed-ups for tree search in satisfiability problems

 We note that, instead of running Grover's search over an advice string, the same algorithms can be utilized to perform quantum backtracking over the same trees, as we briefly announced previously.
-The backtracking tree corresponds to sub-formulas as usual, where a node has one child if it is s-implied, and two children if it is guessed.
-Determining children corresponds to the step $\text{SIAB}$ (see the appendix), and the evaluation of the leaves (final satisfiability) will actually involve running the entire scheme developed for the Grover-based approach.
+The backtracking tree corresponds to restricted formulas as usual, where nodes have two children (applying $s$-implication eagerly to collapse forced nodes with one child).

+Determining children corresponds to the step $\text{SIAB}$ (see Appendix~\ref{app:siab}), and the evaluation of the leaves (final satisfiability) will actually involve running the entire scheme developed for the Grover-based approach.
 The advantage here is that we will only explore the actual tree, but this does not provide a better theoretical speed up as the classical bounds assume a full tree.

-However, the downside is that the walk operator utilizes two copies of the search space, and search-space-sized ancillary register so we would have a reduction of the available space by a factor of 4 (see the construciton of the walk operator in Appendix~\ref{sub:implement-walk}); this nonetheless allows for regions of threshold-free polynomial speed-ups ($\kappa$ would be replaced with $\kappa/4$ in the above analysis).
+However, the downside is that the walk operator utilizes two copies of the search space, and search-space-sized ancillary register, so that the available space is reduced by a factor of 4 (see the construction of the walk operator in Appendix~\ref{sub:implement-walk}).
+This nonetheless allows for regions of threshold-free polynomial speed-ups ($\kappa$ would be replaced with $\kappa/4$ in the above analysis).
 This would lead to smaller improvements in the upper bounds (i.e.~ignoring the speed-ups from exploring smaller trees), but may overall be more efficient in practice.
 We note that this pre-factor of 4 can probably be further improved.